-There are two distinct methods of communication between a running instance of LinuxSampler and one or more control applications, so called "frontends": a simple TCP unidirectional communication method and a TCP / UDP combination for bidirectional communication.
-The latter needs more effort to be implemented in the frontend application.
+There are two distinct methods of communication between a running instance of LinuxSampler and one or more control applications, so called "front-ends": a simple request/response communication method used by the clients to give commands to the server as well as to inquire about server's status and a subscribe/notify communication method used by the client to subscribe to and receive notifications of certain events as they happen on the server.
+The latter needs more effort to be implemented in the front-end application.
 The two communication methods will be described next.